NicMcPhee/intro-to-evolutionary-computation/text/_pages/03-clean-up-search-implementation.markdown

 later have $$s$$ appear again as the child of some other state.
 Since we've already explored $$s$$, we don't want to explore it again.
 That means we have to in some sense "remember" what states we've explored so we don't explore a state twice.
-The standard approach to that is to also have a `closed` collection which holds all the states that we've already explored.
-Here I will use a Clojure set, since we don't care about the order in which nodes were added to `closed`.
+The standard approach to that is to also have a `visited` collection which holds all the states that we've already explored.
+Here I will use a Clojure set, since we don't care about the order in which nodes were added to `visited`.

 To add those to our code involves two changes.
-The first is to remove everything from the set of children that already exist in `open`.
-For now we'll do this by converting the collection of children to a set, and the `open` list to a set, and then using the built-in `clojure.set/difference` function to remove the duplicates.<input type="checkbox" id="cb2"/><label for="cb2"><sup class="note-marker">\*</sup></label><span>
+The first is to remove everything from the set of children that already exist in `frontier`.
+For now we'll do this by converting the collection of children to a set, and the `frontier` list to a set, and then using the built-in `clojure.set/difference` function to remove the duplicates.<input type="checkbox" id="cb2"/><label for="cb2"><sup class="note-marker">\*</sup></label><span>
 All this generation and re-generation of sets isn't terribly efficient, but we'll live with this for now.